Homepage / Excursion Guides / Winter Wildlife Watching in Yellowstone: Best Tours, Animals & Insider Tips

 Wolves in Lamar Valley (prime wolf-watching season)

 Winter is the easiest time to see wolves because they're more active during the day and their dark coats stand out against the snow.
-Lamar Valley is the heart of wolf country, home to part of Yellowstone's 108 wolves living in nine packs (seven breeding pairs) as of December 2024【nps.gov】.
 Pack sizes range from 4 to 25, so your chances of seeing multiple wolves together are higher this season.
-Bring binoculars or, better yet, a spotting scope.
-Guided tours often provide these, and know the territories of specific packs, which boosts your chances of seeing a hunt or a pack on the move.
+Guided tours know the territories of specific packs, which boosts your chances of seeing a hunt or a pack on the move.

 Elk, Moose & Bighorn Sheep adapting to harsh winters

 Elk gather in large herds near Gardiner and Mammoth, often seen right from the road.
 Moose prefer willow stands along rivers, especially the Soda Butte Creek area near Cooke City.
-For bighorn sheep, look to the rocky cliffs just outside the North Entrance—they cling to icy ledges with ease, sometimes right above the highway.
+For bighorn sheep, look to the rocky cliffs just outside the North Entrance.
+They cling to icy ledges with ease, sometimes right above the highway.
+Make sure to keep an eye out as they tend to blend into the snowy mountains.

 Coyotes & Red Foxes hunting in open meadows